 Below is a prayer with which to start your meal and then discussion questions to explore this week’s topic with your family while you eat.

 Prayer- God who traces my coming in and my going out,Give me confidence and hope.Keep me safe from darkness.Bless those who cross my path.Help me see your light in all people.

-What is a cool building you see around our home or your school?
+I wonder what is a cool building you see around your home or your school.

-Why do you think it looks so cool?
+I wonder why you think it looks so cool.

-Do you think it’s easy to be distracted by outward appearances?
+I wonder if you think it’s easy to be distracted by outward appearances.

-Do you ever judge if something is good or not by how it looks?
+I wonder if you ever judge if something is good or not by how it looks.

-How can we try to look beyond what something looks like?
+I wonder how you can try to look beyond what something looks like.

 Bedtime: Reflections for Children at the End of the Day

 During your bedtime routine, invite your children into a time of reflection about their day, maybe by saying, "Did you know that God really wants to know what happened in your day today, and that God is always listening whenever you need to tell God something?"
 Then continue with these questions: